Content of the Improver Course Button Accordion Lessons

 Title: Cooley’s Reel

 Lesson 11 teaches a student a tune which should be in everyone’s repertoire and therefore it is placed at this stage of the Improver Course.
-The lesson uses skills previously taught on the course
+A tune in E minor can make the accordion player play on the “push” which is good exposure for anyone using this course.
+Use of the 232 triplet here as well.

 Title: Rolls Tutorial